CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#path_symlink.fd" name="path_symlink.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The working directory at which the resolution of the destination path starts.
+    The working directory at which the resolution of the path starts.

 - <a href="#path_symlink.new_path" name="path_symlink.new_path"></a><code>const char \*<strong>new\_path</strong></code> and <a href="#path_symlink.new_path_len" name="path_symlink.new_path_len"></a><code>size\_t <strong>new\_path\_len</strong></code>

-    The destination path at which the symbolic link should be created.
+    The destination path at which to create the symbolic link.

 ### <a href="#path_unlink_file" name="path_unlink_file"></a>`__wasi_path_unlink_file()`

-Unlinks a file.
+Unlink a file.

-Returns [`__WASI_EISDIR`](#errno.isdir) if the path refers to a directory.
+Return [`__WASI_EISDIR`](#errno.isdir) if the path refers to a directory.

 Note: This is similar to `unlinkat(fd, path, 0)` in POSIX.